Bosch-0/Project-Muggle/README.md

 ## 🧙‍ What is Project Muggle?
 Project Muggle is an initiative started in the [Bitcoin Design community](https://github.com/BitcoinDesign) to improve the user experience (UX) of applications developed by the [Bitcoin Core project](https://bitcoincore.org/).
 The Bitcoin Core project maintains and releases the open source Bitcoin client called “[Bitcoin Core](https://github.com/bitcoin).”
 Bitcoin Core is (currently) the primary reference implementation for the digital currency Bitcoin (BTC).

+Bitcoin has yet to break out of the non-magical community (programming wizards) into the world of ordinary human beings (muggles).
+Good design is one way to help bridge this gap and make the magical internet money known as bitcoin more accessible to the average person

+This repo will keep track of efforts made in improving the design focus of Bitcoin Core.
+If you wish to collaborate on Project Muggle reach out on the [Bitcoin Design Slack](https://bitcoindesign.slack.com/join/shared_invite/zt-gytq2snl-4TEWJOTKrXRCB4YLBoDunA#/) or [twitter](https://twitter.com/_bosch_).

 ## 🏆 Goal of Project Muggle
-Establish design foundations and direction for the Bitcoin Core project 0.22.0 release (~July 2021).
+Establish design foundations and direction for Bitcoin Core by the 0.22.0 release (~July 2021).

 <details>
- <summary> Why is this important?</summary>
+ <summary> What will this acheive?</summary>

-- Bitcoin Core has very few design focused contributors.
-Having design foundations to springbroad the design process will encourage designers to contribute to Bitcoin Core.
+- More designer contributors - Bitcoin Core currently has very few design focused contributors.
+- A stronger design focus in the contributing process.
+- A better UI/UX for end users of Bitcoin Core products such as the GUI / website.
+- Save time and resources by reducing  developmental debt - both techincal and design.

 </details>

-Design foundations will help on-board new designers to the project and help streamline the design process.
-Bitcoin Core has had little design focus throughout its 12 year existence resulting in products such as their node/wallet GUI having many UX issues.
-Design foundations will save already constrained time and resources by limiting developmental debt – both in terms of technical and design.

-Bitcoin has yet to break out of the non-magical community (programming wizards) into the world of ordinary human beings (muggles).
-With good design, which starts with solid design foundations, this bridge can be gapped making the magical internet money known as bitcoin more accessible to the average person.

-This repo will keep track of efforts made in establishing these foundations (see below).
-It will be periodically updated.
-If you wish to collaborate on Project Muggle reach out on the [Bitcoin Design Slack](https://bitcoindesign.slack.com/join/shared_invite/zt-gytq2snl-4TEWJOTKrXRCB4YLBoDunA#/) or [twitter](https://twitter.com/_bosch_).